-Nicola Nymalm received her Ph.D in Political Science/International Relations from Kiel University in Germany in July 2015.
-She was also a member of the doctoral program at the GIGA German Institute of Global and Area Studies in Hamburg.
+Nicola received her PhD in Political Science/International Relations from Kiel University in Germany in July 2015.
 Her dissertation project was funded by the Finnish Cultural Foundation (SKR) in Helsinki.
 Nicola holds an M.A. in Contemporary history, Chinese studies and European law from the Humboldt University and Free University in Berlin, and a Master of Peace and Security Studies (M.P.S.) from the University of Hamburg.

 Areas of expertise: